Research Days & Events

 Surgery Research Symposium

-Dr. Nfonsam, Dr. Moaven, and Dr. Phelan hosted the 1st Annual Research Symposium on May 4, 2023.
+Valentine Nfonsam, MD, Omeed Moaven, MD and Herbert A. Phelan, MD hosted the 1st Annual Research Symposium on May 4, 2023.
 The symposium featured original scientific work completed by the Department of Surgery's students, residents, and fellows.
 This work showcases the creative and diverse interests of the Department's research portfolio.